moneylobster/nachi-socket-lib/docs/robot_operation.md

 	> The robot arm will move to a default pose upon execution.
 Clear the area!
 	* Press "ENABLE"+"SHIFT"+"GO" to run the program.
 (ENABLE and SHIFT are in top left, GO is on the right)
 	* Choose YES.
 * Now the arm is ready for computer control.
+You can try the examples in [README](../README.md) from your computer.

 ## Stopping the robot
 * To stop, press "ENABLE"+"STOP" (top left and top right) to stop the program.